iksnae/rise-and-code/book/chapter-07/activities/05-group-challenges.md

 ## Next Steps

-1. Apply these self-collaboration techniques to your own projects
+1. Apply these perspective-shifting techniques to your own projects
 2. Experiment with different role combinations
 3. Keep a journal of insights gained through multiple perspectives
 4. Gradually build your ability to switch between different thinking modes

-Remember: Working alone doesn't mean you can't benefit from collaborative thinking techniques.
-By consciously adopting different perspectives, you can enhance your problem-solving abilities and develop more robust solutions!
+Remember: By deliberately adopting different perspectives, you can enhance your problem-solving abilities and develop more robust solutions!